RightToAskOrg/right_to_ask_server/README.md

 ### Setting up word comparison datafiles

+Note this is not currently needed to run the right_to_ask_server, but will be needed very soon.

 In the right_to_ask directory, you need two files
 * `GeneralVocabulary.bin` providing an indexed list of synonyms and word frequency
 * `ListedKeywords.txt` providing domain specific data (e.g. nicknames for prominent politicians)